mdn/content/files/en-us/web/api/webgl_lose_context/restorecontext/index.md

 ### Exceptions

-This method doesn't raise any exception, but an error can be notified by the {{domxref("WEBGLRenderingContext.getError", "getError()")}} method's return value:
+This method doesn't raise any exception, but an error can be notified using the {{domxref("WEBGLRenderingContext.getError", "getError()")}} method's return value:

 - `INVALID_OPERATION` (`0x0502`)
   - : Set if the context was not lost.